A False doctrine in Christianity is a criminal act

 Romans 16:17 Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.

-Judeo-Christians teach that the Jewish people represent the second gathering of the Israel of God.
+Judeo-Christians teach that the Jewish people and their so-called promised land represent the second gathering of the Israel of God.
 The Scriptures declare that all who are transformed by the renewing of their minds in Christ are a new creation.
 These who are Sealed are Baptized with the Holy Spirit are the true Israel of God (Gal 6:15-16, Rom 12:2, 2 Cor 5:17).

 Perhaps the greatest false doctrine in Christianity relates to a fundamental doctrine few Christians seem to understand.